everknow/decent-requirements/README.md

 ### DAO

 - The partners **MUST** operate via an transparent, intuitive and scalable governance model.
-- The partners **MUST** be governed by nominated partners who represent the contributing entities of the collective.
+- The partners **MUST** be governed by nominated partners who represent the contributing entities of the cooperative.
 - The partners **MUST** develop governance systems that can be operated by technically competent and novice users alike.
 - The partners **MUST** develop transparent and auditable mechanisms for the discussion, proposing, funding, tracking and reporting of grants.
 - The partners **SHOULD** enable